Moisturizing Hair Care Recipes: DIY Hair Oil and Hair Mask

 These are the ingredients necessary to make my moisturizing hair oil for dry and damaged hair:

 - .25 oz. refined or virgin coconut oil

 - .3 oz. macadamia nut, argan or jojoba oil

 Once you’ve gathered the ingredients needed for this DIY beauty project, here is how to make hair oil with coconut oil for dry hair:

 1. Using a digital scale weigh out the coconut oil into a small glass Pyrex measuring cup.
 Heat briefly in the microwave just until melted.
 Alternately, you can also melt the coconut oil over low heat in a double boiler on the stovetop.

-2. Next, weigh out the other carrier oils and stir into the hair oil mixture.
+2. Next, weigh out the other carrier oils and stir into the mixture.

 3. Using a dropper or transfer pipette add the rosemary essential oil.
 If desired, you will also add the rosemary extract at this time.

 TIP: I recommend the rosemary extract to help lengthen the shelf life of the hemp seed oil.
 Otherwise you can keep this recipe for dry hair refrigerated to further extend the shelf life during storage.

 TIP: If you’re not a fan of rosemary essential oil you can substitute this essential oil with one of your favorite essential oils based on your hair type.
 Lavender essential oil, rosemary, lemon, geranium, cedarwood oil, thyme and clary sage essential oils are suitable for normal hair.
 While lavender, rosemary, sandalwood and geranium essential oils are great for dry hair.
 If you have oily hair, try lavender, rosemary, lemon, peppermint oil, tea tree oil and cypress essential oils.
 You can learn more about the best essential oils for hair for here, including how to dilute them in a carrier oil for use.